 A company officer selected the dragoon horses from the open livestock market and they were paid for by the Quartermaster Department.
 If no horses were available locally, the company officer and a noncommissioned officer would be assigned to Remount Duty and would travel to the nearest city to select the specified number of horses.
-During the 1840s the Quartermaster Department at Fort Scott paid between $50.00 and $60.00 apiece for "warranted sound horses."
-Potential dragoon horses were inspected before they were selected and they were required to be sound (not lame), free from injuries, trained to ride, able to travel at all gaits (walk, trot, canter, and gallop) and have a good disposition.
+During the 1840s the Quartermaster Department at Fort Scott paid between $50 and $60 apiece for "warranted sound horses."
+Potential dragoon horses were inspected before they were selected and they were required to be sound (not lame), free from injuries, trained to ride, able to travel at all gaits (walk, trot, canter, and gallop), and have a good disposition.
 The most desirable horses were between five and nine years of age and from 15 to 16 hands (60-64 inches) high.
 The dragoons used all kinds of riding horses which were from many different breeds.
 Horses with mixed breeding were normally cheaper, but the officers often purchased purebred horses with their own money for their personal use.

 Once in the stables, each animal was assigned his stall by platoon.
-When the practice began is not known, but in later times at least the names of the animals and their riders were places over the stalls.
+When the practice began is not known, but in later times at least the names of the animals and their riders were placed over the stalls.
 Horses were tied to their stalls by lengths of rope that permitted the animals to lie down and get up with ease.
 These ropes were slightly less than the height above ground of the tie rung of the manger.

 The stables were not intended to keep the horses warm but to protect them from draft and inclement weather.
 Although no horse was allowed to be exposed to a draft, especially when sweating, ventilation was important; and the windows were closed only in severe weather and then only on the windward side.
 Doors were left open whenever the stable was empty.